Bournemouth Coast Path

 The path generally follows the tops of the low cliffs that run along most of this part of the coast, but makes several diversions inland to get around a number of bunnies and chines -- ravines that have been cut into the cliffs over thousands of years by small streams.

-The new E9 European Coastal Path (still under development at the time of writing), which runs for around 5000 km from Estonia to Portugal, also covers this stretch of the coast as part of its English leg from Dover to Plymouth, but takes the more direct route along the beachside promenades below the cliffs.
+The new E9 European Coastal Path, which runs for around 5000 km from Estonia to Portugal, also covers this stretch of the coast as part of its English leg from Dover to Plymouth, but takes the more direct route along the beachside promenades below the cliffs.
 I chose the Bournemouth Coast Path over the E9 with the expectation that the clifftop route would offer more spectacular and varied views.

 The Bournemouth Coast Path is not currently waymarked and the route is not shown on Ordnance Survey maps, so the book Exploring the Bournemouth Coast Path by Leigh Hatts is an essential companion, though it describes the walk in a west to east direction, while I walked east to west.